GargoyleSoft/ExpandableDatePicker/README.md

 ### tableView(\_:accessoryButtonTappedForRowWith:) and tableView(\_:didSelectRowAt:)

 You definitely need to call *edpTableCellWasSelected(at:)* first and examine the output.
 You'll either get back *nil* or an updated *IndexPath* value.
 If it's *nil* then they tapped on the row which is used to pick a time zone.
 You simply push an *ExpandableDatePickerTimeZoneTableViewController* (whew!) onto your *UINavigationController*.
-Your callback will be given a *TimeZone* object which you should store in your local data model and then update your *UITableView*
+Your callback will be given a *TimeZone* object which you should store in your local data model and then update your *UITableView*.
+You can pass an optional *segmentTintColor* as a parameter to the constructor if you need the segment placed in the navigation bar to have a different color than the default Apple uses.

 ### tableView(\_:numberOfRowsInSection)